jdcalus/STSA-Workshop-3-Hybrid-Cloud/README.md

 # Workshop 3 Hybrid Heterogeneous Cloud

 ## Introduction
 In this workshop, we’ll work with APIs through Node-RED to use and create services for a weather preparedness situation.

 The fictitious company we’re working with is a large retail company that centralizes their core business assets, but still utilizes public cloud APIs to extend their functionality.
 At the heart of operations is a large key/value store system, which holds information about products as well as inventory information for each store.

 This lab uses Node-RED, and you can either use an existing instance, or create a new one.
 Either way, make note of the instance name so you can easily reference the web page and ReST interfaces.

 You may also wish to use a ReST client to test the APIs, and view debug data.
 Some popular ReST clients include RESTClient for Firefox (http://restclient.net/) and Restlet Client for Chrome (https://restlet.com/modules/client/)

-Using a ReST client is typically done by specifying the HTTP directive (a GET, which typically requests information, for example) and an address, like this:
+Using a REST client is typically done by specifying the HTTP directive (a GET, for example, which typically requests information) and an address, like this:

 ![Architecture Overview](/images/rest_client.png)

 The important fields to note here are the Method, URL, Response, and Body.
 The Method is the HTTP verb that is being performed against the HTTP endpoint.
 For our examples here, we will only be reading data, so we will be performing a GET.
 For the curious, a POST is typically used to create new objects, PUT is used to update existing objects, and DELETE is used to delete existing objects.
 There are more verbs, but these are the main four.

 Next is the URL, which represents the object we are acting upon.
 If it looks like a website url, that’s because ReST-ful APIs use HTTP mechanisms to facilitate communication, and that’s essentially what it is; a web address.
 It probably won’t work if you put it into a web browser, though, it is meant to be called from a client or code that can handle the input and output correctly.

 This familiarity is what makes it so easy for just about any programming language to support ReST-ful APIs without the need for specific libraries and connectors.
 As long as someone’s program can reach out to a web server, it can initiate an API.

 The Response is simply the output from the web service.
 If issuing a GET, this is where you’ll find the requested object.
 For POST, PUT, and DELETEs, you will most likely only get the response code.
 Just like HTTP, 200 means OK, everything worked correctly, though some services will pass back additional information that may be helpful to the creator.

 When making a POST or PUT, we have to send along the data to be created or updated.
 This is where we use the Body of a ReST call.
 For this lab, we will not be making POSTs or PUTs, so we won’t have to worry about this.

 ## Exercise 1:

 We need to begin by putting the starter code into a new Node-RED workspace.
 This can be done by using the menu button on the top right corner of Node-RED, and then selecting Import -> Clipboard.
-Paste the code in here and click Import.
+Paste the code in the editor and make sure to select **new flow**  here and click Import.
 ```JSON
 [
     {